cscw2015/maverick/Final Report/final_report.md

 - HaveYourSay is the portal where all the citizen engagement activities are posted
 - PlaySpeak was used to track development applications earlier
 - Internal App of Civic web is used to manage huge agendas on the councillors ipad during meeting
+- Team Budget by Questica for keeping track of finances in a group

 ## References